senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

         - Used when working with Senzing support
         - Best practice to periodically log the results.
         - (not per-thread, not per-function-call)
+        - The output can be helpful when interacting with Senzing support.

 1. **getVirtualEntityByRecordId**